 Content creation is key for a website.
 Do you have a good amount ?
 Do you have up to date photography?
 Someone on site who can write well?

-Working in collaboration with your web agency should take a good deal of time.
-Reflecting on design ideas, working with their UX experts to define the ideal user experience and being on hand for any photography shoots all takes time.
+Working in collaboration with your web design agency should take a good deal of time.
+Reflecting on web design ideas, working with their UX experts to define the ideal user experience and being on hand for any photography shoots all takes time.
 Who will run the project and who will help?

 For websites that cost less than £3500 you are likely to have very little to do with the process.